 All purchasing will demonstrate a reasonable and good faith effort to obtain goods and services at the lowest possible cost with the optimum quality needed.
 Competition among suppliers shall be encouraged.

-Vendors will be treated in a fair and businesslike manner with preference given to local vendors, if all other things are equal.
+Vendors will be treated in a fair and businesslike manner with preference given to local vendors.
+See exceptions for preference to local vendors in Section VII.